 South Melbourne Boutique Hotels

-The centre of Melbourne is referred to as the CBD or the Central Business District.
-This is the bustling, buzzing centre of London, home to its businesses but also its lovely laneways, endless great restaurants and cafes and some great shopping.
+The center of Melbourne is referred to as the CBD or the Central Business District.
+This is the bustling, buzzing center of Melbourne, home to its businesses but also its lovely laneways, endless great restaurants, and cafes, and some great shopping.

 Who should stay in the Melbourne CBD

 At the beginning of this post, I wrote that if you couldn’t decide which of the Melbourne neighborhoods to stay in based on the above I would tell you where I recommend to friends who ask me where to stay in Melbourne Australia?

 Well, I always recommend the best area to stay Melbourne has on offer is the CBD.